nmortezamt/python_project/README.md

 ## Overview

 Small projects with Python are placed in this repository.
-This enables us to create amazing things together.
+This enables us to create amazing things together

 > **_NOTE:_**  Do not forget to have Python installed in your system to run these projects.
 >